 • land navigation with map & compass and GPS

 This course includes online pre-course homework, classroom study, and field sessions to ensure that students can apply what they have learned to real-life situations.
 Specific field practice includes practice in navigation, travel, survival skills, a search and rescue exercise, and an overnight campout at Gore Mountain’s Ski Bowl.

 Once your registration has been received by the Patroller School website, your course confirmation receipt will explain the portion of this course that each student must independently prepare at home before arrival:

 - Purchase the NSP MTR textbook, “MOUNTAINEERING, The Freedom of the Hills” 9th Edition, by E. Linxweiler and M. Maude.
 It’s not a long read; Chapter reading assignments will be listed in the ONLINE MOODLE SCHOOL (refer below).

 - Self-paced ONLINE study is required at Eastern Division’s Moodle School.
-Students will receive an online account to log in and accomplish the lessons that used to be taught in a classroom before attending the fieldwork sessions.
-Check back frequently as announcements for new course content and additional learning material will be uploaded as we get closer to the event.
+Students will receive an online account to log in and accomplish the lessons that used to be taught in a classroom prior to attending the fieldwork sessions.

 - Pack your gear for the campout; refer to the MTR Course Gear Info document for checklists and planning ideas.

-- Registration is Saturday at 8:00 AM.
+- Registration is Saturday morning at 8:30 AM.
 Remember to print your Patroller School ticket.
-It has the required Division Waiver; read it, sign ,it and bring it to morning check-in.
+It has the required Division Waiver; read it, sign it and bring it to morning check-in.